Wyamio/Wyam.Web/input/docs/usage/configuration.md

 // ...
 ```

+When Wyam starts, the configuration file is compiled by Roslyn (a C# compiler) and strting with Wyam 1.0 a cached copy of the resulting compilation is stored on disk at `config.wyam.dll` by default.
+A hash of the config file is also stored at `config.wyam.hash`.
+These two files improve startup performance by allowing Wyam to skip the compilation phase if the config file has previously been processed and its contents haven't changed.

 # Preprocessor Directives

 Preprocessor directives establish the Wyam environment and get evaluated before the rest of the configuration file.
 They're typically responsible for declaring things like NuGet packages and assemblies.
 Every preprocessor directive starts with `#` at the beginning of a line and extend for the rest of the line.
 The following directives are available (the current set of directives can always be seen by calling `wyam help --directives`).